nullplay/Unified-Convolution-Framework/README.md

     export LD_LIBRARY_PATH=<UCF-directory>/build/lib/:LD_LIBRARY_PATH

 ## Building for CUDA
-To build taco for NVIDIA CUDA, add `-DCUDA=ON` to the cmake line above.
+To build TACO-UCF for NVIDIA CUDA, add `-DCUDA=ON` to the cmake line above.
 For example:

     cmake -DCMAKE_BUILD_TYPE=Release -DCUDA=ON ..